The role of steric effects on hydrogen atom transfer reactions: Discussion

 Table III shows the changes in reaction enthalpies and barrier heights in moving from sterically unhindered primary (\textbf{A}) to secondary (\textbf{E}) to tertiary (\textbf{I}) alkane C–H bonds.
 While the relative reaction enthalpies are independent of the specific oxy radical, the relative barrier heights are shown for sterically unhindered alkoxy (\textbf{1}), cycloalkoxy (\textbf{9}), and phenoxy (\textbf{5}) radicals.

 As shown in the first row of the table, the relative reaction enthalpies $\Delta \Delta H$ becomes more negative as the alkane C–H bond becomes more substituted because the product radical contains more alkyl groups which can stabilize the radical via hyperconjugation.
 Surprisingly, with the exception of the reaction between phenoxy radical \textbf{5} and isobutane \textbf{I}, the relative barrier heights $\Delta \Delta H^{\ddag}$ track the relative reaction enthalpies $\Delta \Delta H$ quite closely for all three unhindered alkoxy radicals.
 This implies that $\alpha$ in the Evans-Polanyi relationship is approximately 1.
-The negative deviation in $\Delta \Delta H^{\ddag}$ for the reaction between the phenoxy radical and isobutane may indicate dispersion stabilization in the transition state.
+The small (-0.8 kcal/mol) negative deviation in $\Delta \Delta H^{\ddag}$ for the reaction between the phenoxy radical and isobutane indicates stabilization in the transition state more than the product, likely due to dispersion interaction.